dimitri-yatsenko/datajoint-specs/SPECS_2_0.md

 These **core components**, covered by these specifications, include:

+* **Code Repository (e.g., Git):** A dedicated version-controlled repository housing the pipeline definitions (schemas, table classes), analysis code, configuration settings, and potentially containerized environments.
+It serves as the central hub for managing pipeline development, ensuring collaborative development and reproducibility by linking computations to specific code versions.
 * **Relational Database (e.g., MySQL, PostgreSQL):** Serves as the pipeline's metadata store and system of record.
 It ensures structured tabular storage for experiment data, metadata, and results, enforces data integrity and traceability via foreign-key relationships, and maintains consistency through ACID-compliant transactions.
 * **Computational Dependencies:** The encoded logic defining data flow and linking data stages to specific analysis code within the database structure, enabling automation and reproducibility.
 This transforms the database into a computational engine.
-* **Code Repository (e.g., Git):** A dedicated version-controlled repository housing the pipeline definitions (schemas, table classes), analysis code, configuration settings, and potentially containerized environments.
-It serves as the central hub for managing pipeline development, ensuring collaborative development and reproducibility by linking computations to specific code versions.
 * **Object Store (Optional but common; e.g., Filesystem, S3, GCS, Azure Blob):** A scalable storage backend for managing large scientific datasets (e.g., images, neural recordings, videos) referenced in the relational database but stored externally.
 This hybrid storage model keeps the database efficient while enabling management of large data objects, often using structured key-naming conventions.

 These **DataJoint Specs** primarily define this **core framework** and its principles, ensuring that pipelines built using different tools or platforms remain consistent and interoperable.
 Adherence to this standard is fundamental for achieving data integrity, automated computation, reproducibility, collaboration, and integrated multi-modal data handling.

 The reference implementation for this standard is the open-source **DataJoint-Python library** [`datajoint-python`](https://github.com/datajoint/datajoint-python), available under the [MIT license](https://github.com/datajoint/datajoint-python/discussions/1235).
 It provides the essential tools for research teams to build, manage, and integrate their own pipelines using the DataJoint standard.

 While the standard defines the core, a fully operational scientific pipeline often integrates with a broader **ecosystem** (e.g., specific instruments, ELNs, job orchestrators, visualization tools – the outer circle in the diagram).
-These **ecosystem integration points**, such as:
+These **ecosystem integration points** may include:

 * **Job Orchestration:** Systems for scheduling, executing, distributing, and monitoring computational jobs (e.g., DataJoint Compute Service, custom scripts, Airflow, SLURM, Kubernetes).
 * **Web Interfaces, APIs, and System Integrations:** Tools for interactive data exploration, visualization, data entry (e.g., custom dashboards, JupyterHub), and integration with external systems (ELNs, LIMS, instruments).

-build upon the core framework but are generally **outside the scope of the base DataJoint specification**, allowing flexibility and choice in implementation.
-It is important to note that specific commercial offerings, such as the **DataJoint Platform described in the next section, while built upon this open standard, include additional integrated components, proprietary features, and services (like managed orchestration or web interfaces) that are *not* covered by these specifications.**
+While these extensions build upon the core framework,  they are generally **outside the scope of the base DataJoint specification**, allowing flexibility and choice in implementation.
+Various DIY implementations and DataJoint't commercial offerings may be diverge in implementing such extensions.

 ## The DataJoint Platform (not covered by the specs or open standard)

 For research teams seeking a **fully managed, turnkey solution**, [DataJoint Inc.](https://datajoint.com) offers its **Data Operations Platform for Scientific Research**.
 This commercial platform is built *upon* the **open-source core and standards** described previously but adds integrated components and services to simplify deployment and reduce operational overhead.

-Specific commercial offerings, such as the **DataJoint Platform described in the next section, while built upon this open standard, include additional integrated components, proprietary features, and services that are *not* covered by these specifications.**

 The platform provides a cohesive infrastructure designed to enhance operational excellence in data-intensive research, typically including: